Life Coaches: Does Your Self Introduction Connect with Dream Clients?

 Hi I’m Janet!
 I help working moms see their toes again when they’ve tried every eating plan known to humankind, and nothing’s worked.
 I’m a weight loss coach for women over 40.

-The problem is, many coaches feel like they don’t know how to polish their pitch, or make their self introduction stand out and be memorable.
+The problem is, many coaches feel like they don’t know how to polish their pitch.
+They don’t take time to make their self introduction stand out and be memorable.

-They don’t become intentional about crafting a self introduction that they’ll be excited to share.
+They don’t become intentional about crafting an introduction that they’re excited to share.

 If you’ve been in their *Zoom seats*, you’re not alone!
-I’ve been there.
-We all have!
+Many of us have been there.

-If you freeze up when it’s time to succinctly describe what your business does, to a group (virtual or in real life) these tidy 5 action steps are just for you!
-Let’s dive into how to make your self-intro feel authentic to you and make that all-important positive first impression with your potential clients.
+If you freeze up when it’s time to describe to people what your business does, these 5 tidy action steps are for you.
+Let’s unpack how to make your self intro feel authentic to you.
+So you can make that all-important positive first impression with potential clients.

 Step 1: What do you want to accomplish with your self introduction?

-You won’t be surprised, Step #1 is to become intentional about what kind of impression you want to make with your self-intro.
+You won’t be surprised, Step #1 is to become intentional about the kind of impression you want to make with your self intro.
 Think of it as part of your marketing strategy.

 Some goals you might consider are…

-- You want to engage with and make connections with right fit or good fit clients for your business.
+- You want to engage with and make connections with right-fit clients for your business

-- You want to inspire potential clients to sit up and take notice because you’re tapping into their exact pain.
+- You want to inspire potential clients to remember you because you’re tapping into their exact pain

-- You want anyone amongst the networking attendees who is your perfect client to say, “Tell me more!”
+- You want any attendees who are your perfect client to say, “Tell me more!”

-- You want a self-intro that’s piled with words your clients use to describe their problems.
+- You want a self intro that’s laced with words your clients use to describe their problems

-Reality is, you want every one of your potential perfect clients sitting in the sea of faces to think, “Wow, she’s talking my language.
-I gotta connect with her!”
+Reality is, you want each of your potential perfect clients sitting in the sea of faces to think, “Wow, she’s speaking my language.
+I’ve gotta connect with her!”

 Your 3 golden self introductions

-- Your second introduction is designed to connect with potential partners when you’re in groups of peers and non-clients.
+- Your 2nd introduction is designed to connect with potential partners in groups of peers and non-clients

-- Next, we all know how huge social media is when you’re building an audience.
-After all, you want to engage and connect with prospective customers, potential new clients, past clients, and/or future students.
+- Next, social media is (still) huge when you’re building an audience.
+After all, you want to engage and connect with prospective customers, potential clients, past clients, and/or future students

-To be the boss that you are, you’ll want a pre-written version of your self-intro, ready to paste into the next Facebook group you join.
+To be the boss that you are, you’ll want a pre-written version of your self intro, ready to paste into the next online group you join.

 Step 2: Choose a format that’s authentic to you